gardener/landscaper/docs/guided-tour/blueprints/helm-chart-resource/README.md

   ref: eu.gcr.io/gardener-project/landscaper/examples/charts/hello-world:1.0.0
 ```

-However, it is recommended to collect all resources of a component in its component descriptor.
+However, it is recommended to collect all resources of a component in its component descriptor and reference these
+resources in the blueprint only by their name in the component descriptor.
+This has the
+advantages that you have exactly one location, listing all resources required to deploy a component and if you just
+want to update the version of a resource, you only need to update its entry in the component descriptor.
+No change of
+the blueprint is required.

 Therefore, we will now modify the previous example as follows:

 - We extend the resource list of the component descriptor by an entry for the Helm chart.